Actively Recruiting

 - Known arrhythmias or significant heart conduction disorders

-- Severe other medical conditions
+- Severe other health conditions (comorbidities)

 - Known skin allergies or conditions that may affect safety or data quality

-- Participating in another interventional clinical study
+- Participation in another interventional clinical study

 AI-Screening